ProbShin/CS503Projects/PSO/lab1/lab1slides.md

 ### 3. Readylist

-XINU store all the `PR_READY` processes in a prority-queue data structure called **readylist**.
-It utlizes XINU's queue system.
+XINU store all the `PR_READY` processes in a priority-queue data structure called **readylist**.
+It utilizes XINU's queue system.
 You need to implement your own operation on this data structure. i.e. `traverse`, `insert`, `remove`.

 ```